wwwouaiebe/leaflet.TravelNotes/TravelNotesGuides/en/UserGuideEN.md

 Drag and drop the waypoint on the map to change a waypoint

 <img src="AddWayPointEN.PNG" />

-You can also add a waypoint via the context menu of the map.
-In this case, it will always be added as the last intermediate point.

 <a id="DeleteWayPoint"></a>
 ### Delete a waypoint